What will be your strategy to comfort your employees' stress and anxiety on and after such a tough time period?

 - What types of challenges are you facing?

 - Is there anything I or a colleague can do to help you?

-Regular day-to-day conversation helps employees to brief up leaders about how things are going on and what they might need.
+Regular day-to-day conversation helps employees to brief leaders about how things are going on and what they might need.
 On the other hand, it enables leaders to scan for signs of stress or declining employee mental health.
-So, they can outline some individual support plan for his/her team.
+So, they can outline some individual support plans for his/her team.
 Also, this open conversation strengthens the relationship between the manager and other team members.

 6. Provide Loyal Support

 Balancing between work-life and personal life becomes harder than ever.
 Continuous news updates, social posts from suffering patients or their family members, managing work alongside caring responsibilities- all create an overwhelming sense of uncertainty.

 As a team leader or manager, it's your duty to keep your employees healthy, happy, and motivated.
 Stimulate their excitements and engage them in works according to their interest that aligns with the company goal as well.